ward/run/_drafts/2019-05-19-20km-door-brussel.md

 line.
 My coworker (aiming for a sub 1:30) found me and we chatted briefly.
 I spotted a 1:20 pacer, but he went into the "elite" corral in front of us.
 The other 1:20 pacers joined him there.
-I was getting worried for a repeat of the Antwerp 10 Miles pacer mishap.
+I was getting worried for a repeat of the Antwerp 10 Miles pacer mishap, where the pacer I wanted to follow was in some special separate corral and I never got close to him.
 Luckily before starting the race, they removed the barrier between wave 1 and the elite wave, so we could join up behind them.
 I got near one of the pacers and decided he was going to be the one to follow.
 In total I spotted four of them.
 One on the other side of the corral I ignored.
 One I was standing right behind.
 The other two were several rows up ahead.

 To kill time while we waited for the start signal, I chatted for a bit with an older man with glasses who was also planning on following the pacer.
+He was hoping for really even splits, I preferred them going out slightly slower since the first part has quite some climbing.

 ## Race

+The gun was shot and we had the usual slow walk towards the starting line.
+It is a pretty significant bottleneck so this happens every year.
+Once we started, the pacer I had intended on following seemed to have some trouble with the crowd.
+Like he had never been in a crowded race.
+He went at a pedestrian pace and did not weave between people at all.
+I figured he would have some trouble for the next km and then be forced to make up time.
+I was not in the mood for such an uneven start, so I left this pacer behind and went my own pace, using the gaps I saw.
+If he did what I suspected, he would catch up to me again anyway and I could follow him then.

+This went smooth enough and not even a kilometre into the race, I noticed I was already pretty close to the other two pacers I had seen several rows ahead of me at the start.
+I decided I would slowly bridge the gap and roll from there.
+About 1.5 km to the race, I was behind them and feeling confident.

+As we turned up in front of the Royal Palace, suddenly someone started talking to me.
+"Hey, I'm the guy who messaged you on reddit".
+About 10 days earlier someone had asked me a question about group runs in Brussels.
+He had recognised my ARTC singlet.
+I was a bit weirded out at first, but we made conversation the next few 100 metre.
+Turns out he did not know the course, so I gave him a quick overview of what to expect.
+I noticed I had fallen behind slightly on the pacers while talking and did a quick speed up to be back with them.
+I looked around and realised the guy had not followed.
+Oh well.
+We turned in front of the Palace of Justice and I spotted a km marker for the first time.

 {% include racesplit.html content='
-Official split at 15.1 km, the tunnel exit: 57:04 and 197th position.
-This would make my pace in the tunnel 3:51 average.
-I expected it to be faster, but they do say you cannot make up uphill pace in the downhill.
-Projected finish time: 60:49.
+Split at the 3 km marker was 12:05, so 4:01-4:02 average for the first three km.
+On pace for a 1:20:xx.
+The first 3 km goes a bit up and down but you end up around the same height as you started so I was OK with that pace.
+' %}

+After this you pretty quickly drop into a first of three tunnels.
+Part of the reason I decided to go for solely manual lapping on this race.
+I stick close to the two pacers through the first tunnel.
+Heading into the second tunnel, the pacers are no longer sticking together.
+I decide to follow the faster one of the two.
+After the second tunnel, I spot another km marker.

+{% include racesplit.html content='
+From 3 to 5 km was done in 7:55.
+Sub 4:00s while going uphill and two tunnels thrown in.
+Cumulative 20:00 for the first 5 km which translates to a round 1:20:00.
+' %}

+I see the split time on my watch and notice the pacer has no goal of slowing down some.
+I decide this pacer is going faster than I wanted to go.
+With all the climbing in this half I expected to go out slightly _slower_ than goal pace, not faster.
+I always go out too fast in this race when pacing myself.
+Is it ironic that the one time I do not is when I decide to first follow and then ignore the pacer?
+I do not think too much about what pace I am holding, but I let the pacer go.
+I figure the dropped pacer would catch up to me anyway if it turns out I went too slow.

+We enter Terkamerenbos and I start feeling the effort a little.
+However, I know there will be some reprieve soon and just try to stay consistent.
+Before we reach the top, I spot the dropped pacer in the corner of my eye.
+I ensure I stay either abreast or in front of him.
+We reach the top and I spot another distance marker.

+{% include racesplit.html content='
+From 5 to 7 km was done in 7:57.
+Still sub 4:00s, still uphill.
 ' %}

 ## Results